March 29, 2017

 Whatever industry your business operates in, you’re likely to be working with digital files containing sensitive data -- client, financial or proprietary information that you can’t afford to have stolen or compromised by a malicious attack.
 And it’s your duty to ensure that your organization’s critical data is protected.
 Many IT directors, business owners and operations managers who are tasked with this responsibility assume that as long as they implement a so-called “secure” file sharing solution, they are completely covered on the cyber security front.
 If you fall into this category, you are making a huge mistake, and here’s why.

 To understand why a self-proclaimed “secure” file sharing service isn’t enough to truly protect your assets, it’s necessary to think about what the term “secure” actually means.
 Does it mean that files are password-protected?
 Does it mean that your solution has encryption capabilities?
-Certainly these features are important.
+Certainly, these features are important.
 But you need to be thinking about “secure” in a more comprehensive sense of the word and extend further to issues like fostering employee knowledge or understanding how the various devices used to access business files create vulnerabilities.

 Take the time to learn the following three reasons why the “secure” file sharing solution you’re using may not be fully safeguarding your data and defending against the types of breaches and attacks that could seriously damage your organization.